What are the dos and don'ts when looking after my lenses?

-- Clean the lenses and frame regularly with lukewarm water and a drop of mild liquid soap.
+- Do clean the lenses and frame regularly with lukewarm water and a drop of mild liquid soap.

-- Dry the lenses with a soft, clean microfiber lens cloth, often provided by your optician.
+- Do dry the lenses with a soft, clean microfiber lens cloth, often provided by your optician.

-- Keep your glasses away from household detergents and beauty products such as hairspray and perfume.
+- Do keep your glasses away from household detergents and beauty products such as hairspray and perfume.
 These can damage lenses and coatings.

-- Use both hands when you put on and take off your glasses.
+- Do use both hands when you put on and take off your glasses.

-- Keep your glasses in a hard case, often provided by your optician.
+- Do keep your glasses in a hard case, often provided by your optician.

-- Ask your optician about Hoya Visions anti-reflective and scratch-resistant coatings, which guarantee comfort, performance and durability.
+- Do ask your optician about Hoya Visions anti-reflective and scratch-resistant coatings, which guarantee comfort, performance and durability.

-- Hold your glasses by the bridge, not the temples.
+- Do hold your glasses by the bridge, not the temples.